btholt/intermediate-react-v6/lessons/02-react-render-modes/C-server-side-rendering.md

+---
+description: >-
+  Discover how to enhance your React app's performance with server-side rendering (SSR) as demonstrated by Brian Holt in the Intermediate React v6 course for Frontend Masters.
+Learn how to implement SSR by hand to optimize time to interactive and first meaningful paint, along with considerations for complexity and device performance.
+Explore practical examples of SSR app setup with Fastify, Vite, and React, including handling browser-only scripts and overcoming hydration errors.
+keywords:
+  - React
+  - server-side rendering
+  - SSR
+  - Brian Holt
+  - Frontend Masters
+---
 > 💡 The previous version of this course does a pretty in-depth dive on migrating a client-side React app to being server-side render.
 [Check it out here][v5].
 Nothing has changed so if you want more SSR magic ✨ this still 100% applies.

 When you have a client-side React request, the general flow looks like this: